 Spark gap transmitters were very rudimentary in the early days of radio.
 When the operator opened and closed the telegraph key, the apparatus produced an electrical spark at the both the spark gap and telegraph key.
 When the balls of the spark gap became sufficiently corroded, that caused the spark to “fluff out” and made the Morse signalling hard to copy.
 A transmission would then be sent from the receiving end - “Clean Your Balls.”
 The contacts on the telegraph key would also sustain pitting as as result of the interruption of current flow so they too had to be cleaned.
 So the radio operator who produced the sparks and the resultant radio waves acquired the nickname of "Sparker" .

-When frustrated, spark gap operators frequently sent the acronym GTH which meant "Go To Hell.
-When they got mad, they would throw a book on the key and create as much interference as possible.
+When frustrated, spark gap operators frequently sent the acronym GTH which meant "Go To Hell".
 In this era, there were few company regulations or directive and no real policing of operator practices.

 Select this link to see a generic diagram of a spark gap transmitter.
 Circa 1905 (Courtesy ARRL)

 THE OBSOLESCENCE OF THE SPARK GAP TRANSMITTER